-The man cannot deny that he keeps unnecessary tabs upon her whereabouts.
-Ever since Amelia Peabody Emerson escaped through his fingertips with her beloved spouse, his half-brother as it turns out, and the letter in which he painstakingly made a promise that would break his criminal heart to keep, he has not interfered with her business.
-Perhaps interfere is the wrong word.
-Let's just say that she has not had the opportunity to catch his "interferences."
+The man could not deny that he kept unnecessary tabs upon her whereabouts.
+Ever since Amelia Peabody Emerson escaped through his fingertips with her beloved Emerson and the heartbroken master criminal she'd left behind had written the letter in which he painstakingly made a promise that would break his reprehensible heart to keep, he had not interfered with her business.
+At least, not directly.

-Except for that disturbing winter in the Sudan, Sethos has made note of her presence through his network of informers and keenly kept an eye on her.
-He shudders to remember that winter, only a year ago, in which she had disappeared in a haze of sand.
-He strove for months not to imagine Amelia in the clutches of a murderous (or amorous) wanderer of the desert.
-Purposely drove thoughts of fair skin and dark hair stained and matted with hideous blood out of his mind.
+Except for that disturbing winter in the Sudan, Sethos had made note of her presence through his network of informers and keenly kept an eye on her.
+He shuddered to remember that winter, only a year ago, in which she had disappeared in a haze of sand.
+He strove for months not to imagine Amelia in the clutches of a murderous wanderer of the desert; spent his nights purposefully driving away the nightmares of fair skin and dark hair stained and matted with viscous blood.
 But when she appeared, husband, son, and beautiful new ward, in tow how could he be anything but relieved and furious and…curious.

 Where had she gone?

 Her little fiction of missionaries in a remote oasis failed to capture his imagination.
-Like most people in the trade, he had heard of Willy Forth's lost city of gold, and like most people, Sethos had been fascinated by it.
-Was that where she disappeared to?
-Sethos was incredibly curious to find out.
+Like most people in the trade, he had heard of Willy Forth's lost city of gold, and like most people, Sethos had been absolutely fascinated by it.
+Was that where she had disappeared to?
+He was incredibly curious to find out.